 This is the day for teacher-student meetings.
 If you would like to schedule an appointment with Sensei to talk about your zen practice, email him at firstname.lastname@example.org or call 208-478-9715.

 The Pocatello meditation center is located at 524 S. 6th Ave.
 Entrance is off the back alley.
 There is a sign on the door indicating “White Cloud.”
 After entering this door, proceed up three stairs through the glass door.

 Bicycling or walking to the Center is encouraged.
 If you must use a car, there are three parking spaces available for use in the back parking lot.
 Unrestricted parking is also available on Benton Street.
-Parking on 6th Avenue is restricted during the day.
-Temporary parking permits are available on request.
+Parking on 6th Avenue is restricted.
+Temporary parking permits are available on loan.

 The Pocatello community can be contacted by email at email@example.com